reevafaisal/Performance-Predictions-in-TB-HIV/README.md

 #### CDR vs MIRs

 Through the scatterplot below, we observe that the rate of decrease in the case detection rate is much higher in countries with a dual burden of TB and HIV.
-This suggests that the presence of dual burden cases will have a significant impact on our model, given the strong correlation detected between the case detection rate and mortality outcomes.
+This suggests that the presence of dual burden cases will have a large impact on our model, given the strong correlation detected between the case detection rate and mortality outcomes.

 <div style="margin-bottom: 5px;">
   <iframe src="assets/Scatter.html" width="800" height="600px" frameborder="0" scrolling="yes" style="transform: translateX(-50px);margin-bottom: 5px;"></iframe>